pbreheny/web/other.md

 ### Big data lab

 [Here](misc/big-data-lab.html) is a lab titled "Working with big data in genomics" that I have given for our Iowa Summer Institute in Biostatistics students.
-NOTE: Data is currently unavailable for download -- I need to resolve some data-sharing issues.
-My apologies.

 ### SAS Macro tutorial